manerschnetzlon/manerschnetzlon/README.md

 Here are the last projects I worked on:

-- [Vibrary](https://github.com/clementlemoigne/vibrary) : A discreet online bookstore listing erotic texts that can be connected with your own sextoy.
+- [Repo Vibrary](https://github.com/clementlemoigne/vibrary) : A discreet online bookstore listing erotic texts that can be connected with your own sextoy. => [Vibrary](https://www.vibrary.fr) (PWA)
-- [Game'n Share](https://github.com/DorianGC-G/game-n-share) : An amazon-like marketplace on wich you can rent consoles & games.
+- [Repo Game'n Share](https://github.com/DorianGC-G/game-n-share) : An amazon-like marketplace on wich you can rent games & consoles. => [Game'n Share](https://airbnb-doriangc-g.herokuapp.com) (Website)